|

 Chicago

-because the bass parts
+because the bass parts were

-it was something separate.
+was something separate.
 Fortunately, I’d been doing it since my club

 days.
 In the beginning I was singing songs that had blues-pattern-type